Is Attraction to Crime a Mental Disorder?

 Genetics

 Hybristophilia is an overwhelmingly feminine condition, with hardly any male subjects showing signs of it.
-This may be because of the evolved preference of women for strong, protective men, which in its most extreme form could be mistaken for a violent or controlling man.
+One explanation for this could be the evolved preference of women for strong, protective men.
+Violent or controlling behavior can be mistaken for these positive traits.
 While a woman’s healthy attraction to certain types of men would normally stop short of abusive and dangerous criminals, outliers will feel attraction beyond the tolerance point most women have for aggressive behavior.

 Childhood Trauma

-A case can be made for childhood environment triggering hybristophilia, though no conclusive link has ever been established.
-A woman who was abused or neglected as a child may develop an unhealthy attraction as an adult to men who violently transgress against rules and laws, which sometimes emerges as a sexual attraction to killers and other predatory criminals.
+A case can be made for a person’s childhood environment triggering hybristophilia, though no conclusive link has ever been established.
+A woman who was abused or neglected as a child may develop an unhealthy attraction to violent or abusive men as an adult.
+In extreme cases, this could manifest as a sexual attraction to killers and other predatory criminals.
+Helping adults process trauma from their childhood is one of the things the counselors at Restore Mental Health can assist with.

 Social Factors

 It’s also possible that social conditioning relates to hybristophilia.
 After pictures of Ted Bundy’s victims were printed in the papers and shown on TV, a number of people commented that they all had a similar look, with long brown hair parted in the middle and large hoop earrings.
-Before long, women started appearing in front of the courthouse with their long hair parted in the middle and wearing hoop earrings.
+Before long, women started styling themselves in this way and visiting the courthouse.
 At least one of these women admitted to a reporter that she had dyed her hair to more closely resemble one of Bundy’s victims.
-This may be attention-seeking behavior for some, or irrational acting out for others.
+This may be attention-seeking behavior for some, irrational acting out for others, or even simply thrill-seeking behavior.

 What Can Be Done?